What Is the Right Side of Watercolor Paper?

 The weight of your paper is an essential aspect when you need to stretch it.

-Watercolor paper is available in three sizes: light (90lbs or pounds per ream, 190gsm, or grams per square meter), medium (140lbs, 300gsm), and heavy (300lbs, 640gsm).
+Watercolor paper is available in three sizes: light (90lbs or pounds per ream, 190gsmOpens in a new tab., or grams per square meter), medium (140lbs, 300gsm), and heavy (300lbs, 640gsm).

 Lighter papers will need to be stretched or taped to a board before painting as a general rule.
 Beginner artists can do well using medium watercolor paper and not worry about buckling or shrinking.